 All Opus electric bikes feature “Pedal Assist,” which regulates the power delivery from the electric motor.
 Basically, sensors on the bike detect how hard you’re pedalling and control the motor’s output so it corresponds to your effort.
 The harder you pedal, the stronger the assist.
 The percentage of assist is controllable on the bikes.
 As a result, you’ll get greater range with a low level of assist, or use less effort with a high level of assist.
 When you stop pedalling, the sensors tell the motor to shut off to save power.
 The sensors also tell the motor when you’re travelling above 32 km/h, so that it will stop assisting you.
 While it is possible to ride faster than 32 km/h, you’ll be doing it by muscle power alone.

 The answer is, “It all depends.”
 Many variables will affect the distance that you can ride on a charge.
-The Shimano STEPS and Pendix systems both have three levels of assist that will give you between 30km and 125km, in optimal conditions.
 Rider and cargo weight, along with hilly terrain and strong headwinds, will all reduce the range.
-In practice, on the max assist levels and with flat terrain, you can easily attain 30km to 50km of commuting.
+Refer to user manuals of each system for precise information.

 Opus electric bikes are built with quality parts, and assembled and tested in our Montreal facility.
 Apart from the normal maintenance associated with a standard bicycle, the electric drive systems require the following basic maintenance:

 - Batteries need to be charged before long-term storage, and the electrical connections should be protected from contamination once the battery is removed.
 Batteries must be stored in a cool and dry place.